 Whether it’s online or off, be tender and kind to each other.
 Compassion will never go unnoticed, unfelt or unappreciated.

-Thank you 2018 Dirty retreat peeps, you will forever bring joy to my life.
+Thank you 2018 Dirty retreat peeps, it was so good.

-Today’s recipe is a Hawaiian inspired pineapple salsa recipe in honor of the 2018 CFDG Retreat.
+Today’s recipe is a Hawaiian inspired pineapple salsa recipe in honor of the retreat.